JamesIves/hlds-docker/README.md

 ## Ownership 🧰

 The Half-Life Dedicated Server client, Steam, SteamCMD and the titles themselves are property and ownership of [Valve Software](https://valvesoftware.com).
-All this tool does is make it easier to interface with their provided tooling.
+All this software does is make it easier to interface with their provided tooling.